sanjot212/sanjot212/README.md

 - 👋 Hi, I’m @sanjot212
 - 👀 I’m interested in games, electronic gadgets, softwares and how they work.
-- 🌱 I’m currently learning
+- 🌱 I’m currently studying Computer Information Systems at Kwantlen Polytechnic University.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me on sanjot01hsp@gmail.com

 <!---
 sanjot212/sanjot212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.